jieunkang-101/Bubble-tea-order-management-site/README.md

 ## 1. User Flow

 This is a bubble tea order site with create/read/update/delete functionality.
-A desirable user would be employeer or employees in bubble tea shop.
+A desirable user would be a employeer or employees in bubble tea shop.

 1. A user is able to create new bubble tea in the system.
 2. A user is able to check each bubble tea's detail.